Global instability in the elliptic restricted three body problem: Computation of the Melnikov potential: Proof of Theorem

 \section{Computation of the Melnikov potential: Proof of Theorem \ref{thepropositionmain}}

-The main difficulty to compute the Melnikov potential is that it is given by an integral~\eqref{cL} where the coordinates of the separatrix $x_{\HC}$ and $\alpha_{\HC}$ are given implicitly~\eqref{homocilinic:h} in terms of the time $t$ through the variable $\tau$~\eqref{cambiotau}, whereas $\RO $ and $f$ are given in terms of $\SO +t$ through the differential equation~\eqref{f} defining the true anomaly $f$.
-To evaluate the above Melnikov potential, we will compute its Fourier Cosine series~\eqref{eqn:LFourier1} in the angles $\SO,\AO$.
+The main difficulty to compute the Melnikov potential is that it is given by an integral~\eqref{cL} where the coordinates of the separatrix $x_{\HC}$ and $\alpha_{\HC}$ are given implicitly~\eqref{homoclinic:h} in terms of the time $t$ through the variable $\tau$~\eqref{cambiotau}, whereas $\RO $ and $f$ are given in terms of $\SO +t$ through the differential equation~\eqref{f} defining the true anomaly $f$.
+To evaluate the above Melnikov potential, we will compute its Fourier Cosine series~\eqref{eqn:LFourier1} in the angles $\SO,\AO$. \textr{We will detect that there are only five dominant harmonics, $L_{0,0}$, $L_{0,1}$, $L_{1,-1}$, $L_{1,-2}$ and $L_{1,-3}$, so we will estimate them and bound all the rest.}

+The plan of this proof is thus divided in different parts.
+In subsection~\ref{MPFourier} we Fourier expand the Melnikov potential $\mathcal{L}$ to find that each of its harmonics $L_{q,k}$ is given by a series in terms of some constants $\CT _{q}^{n,m}$ and integrals $N(q,m,n)$.
+General upper bounds for these constants and integrals are given in subsection~\ref{MPBounds}, which provide the upper bounds $B_{q,k}$ for the harmonics $L_{q,k}$ announced in Proposition~\ref{boundLqk}.
+Since the upper bounds $B_{q,k}$ are exponentially small for large $G$ and $q\geq 1$, we split the Fourier expansion~\eqref{eqn:LFourier1} as

+where $\mathcal{L}_{0}$, $\mathcal{L}_{1}$ contain the harmonics of $\mathcal{L}$ of order $0$, $1$ in $\SO $, respectively, whereas $\mathcal{L}_{\geq2}$ contain the harmonics of higher order, which are readily bounded.
+Subsection~\ref{MPAsymp} contains an asymptotic expression for the integrals $N(q,m,n)$ which are necessary for the computation of $\mathcal{L}_{1}$.
+Finally, the subsections~\ref{MP1} and~\ref{MP0} are devoted to the computation to the harmonics of $\mathcal{L}_{1}$, and $\mathcal{L}_{0}$, respectively, estimating, for each order, the two most dominant ones, and bounding all the rest.